kovidgoyal/calibre/manual/faq.rst

 in calibre and use the :guilabel:`Send to device` button to transfer files to your device wirelessly.

-calibre also has a builtin web server, the :guilabel:`Content Server`.
+calibre also has a builtin web server, the :guilabel:`Content server`.
-You can browse your calibre collection on your Android device by using the calibre content server, which makes your collection available over the net.
+You can browse your calibre collection on your Android device by using the calibre Content server, which makes your collection available over the net.
 First perform the following steps in calibre

   * Set the :guilabel:`Preferred Output Format` in calibre to EPUB for normal Android devices or MOBI for Kindles (The output format can be set under :guilabel:`Preferences->Interface->Behavior`)
   * Convert the books you want to read on your device to EPUB/MOBI format by selecting them and clicking the :guilabel:`Convert` button.
-  * Turn on the :guilabel:`Content Server` in calibre's preferences and leave calibre running.
+  * Turn on the :guilabel:`Content server` in calibre's preferences and leave calibre running.

 Now on your Android device, open the browser and browse to